The Schubertiade Quarter in Hohenems

 info@schubertiade.at

-Opening hours 2023
+Opening hours

-We are happy to open the museums on appointment (to be made on the previous work day, at the latest) year-round.
+We are also happy to open the museums on appointment (to be made on the previous work day, at the latest) year-round.

 The Salomon Sulzer Gallery can be visited during the regular opening hours of the Schubertiade office and the Elisabeth Schwarzkopf Museum.
 The admission is free.